Upper bounds for Heilbronn's triangle problem in higher dimensions: Introduction

 \section{Introduction}

 The Heilbronn's triangle problem asks for the smallest number $\Delta = \Delta(n)$ such that among any $n$ points in the unit square $[0, 1]^2$ one can find 3 which form a triangle of area at most $\Delta$.
-After a series of developments by Roth \cite{R1}, \cite{R2}, \cite{R3} and Schmidt \cite{S}, the best known lower and upper bounds were obtained by Komlos--Pintz--Szemer\'edi \cite{KPS1}, \cite{KPS2} and state that:
+After a series of developments by Roth \cite{R1}, \cite{R2}, \cite{R3} and Schmidt \cite{S}, in 1981-82 Komlos--Pintz--Szemer\'edi \cite{KPS1}, \cite{KPS2} obtained the following bounds: